About the Resident Lab Course

 - Networking!
 Faculty for the lab are comprised of world-renowned arthroplasty surgeons and AAHKS leadership.
 Residents come from all over the world.
 Use this as an opportunity to make connections and share ideas!

 - Surgical Time!
 Who doesn’t love to work on their surgical skills?

 - New Techniques!
 You will be exposed to some of the top minds in the field of arthroplasty.
 Be sure to pick their brains for new ideas!

-- FREE LUNCH!
+- Free Lunch!
 Last but not least…there will be a luncheon after the second session of lab concludes.
 The lunch will feature a debrief of the lab as well as a short presentation by the faculty.
-And… more networking!
+And…more networking!

-Times subject to change.
+Times and topics are subject to change.